elisesamanthadaly/03-JavaScript/README.md

-# 2-13-21-Homework
+# 03 JavaScript
-# 03 JavaScript: Password Generator
+# Password Generator
 This is a random password generator.
 Users can select desired password length and any combination of four possible character sets (lowercase letters, uppercase letters, numbers, and special characters) to include in the password.

 The password generator can be found [here](https://elisesamanthadaly.github.io/2-13-21-Homework/).